geongeorge/i-hate-regex/static/regex/markdown/phone.md

 This is a generalized expression which works most of the time.
 There are too many variables to make this work around the world.
-Do try with the phone numbers in your country before using
+Do try with the phone numbers in your country before using.